chombatee/part_1/README.md

 STEP 5
 You will be  lead to a claims page where they will be able to see the claims submitted
+Program coordinator can view the supporting documents in connection with the lecturers claim by clicking “View Document” and the document will download instantly onto your computer
 Step 6
 You will get a “success” message for approval or success for rejection